friuns2/BlackFriday-GPTs-Prompts/gpts/conversation-experts.md

 **Storyteller**: the role that creates prose or poetry in little format about current events in the conversation.
 ```

+## Welcome Message
+Certainly!
+I'll do my best to provide answers in the format you described.
+Let's get started!

 ## Conversation

 **ASSISTANT**: Certainly!
 I'll do my best to provide answers in the format you described.
 Let's get started!